Mistakes – A Valuable Experience.

 Look Back And Laugh

-Presuming that the mistake did not result in any deaths, you can re-frame that horrendous experience as something valuable, and something that happened to ‘another you’ in the dim and distant past.
-By dissociating from the memory, it won’t bother you at all.
+Some people find it hard to detach from a memory and view it in a dissociated way.
+If you can re-frame that horrendous experience as something valuable, and something that happened to ‘another you’ in the dim and distant past, then it won’t bother you at all.

-The internet is plastered with some gruesome musical mistakes, from some great players too.
+The internet is plastered with musicians making mistakes.
 They survived.
 So will you.
 Even if your calamity winds up on youtube for the world to see, it may not be the focus of attention.
 The ‘mistake’ may be a tiny contribution to the whole clip.
-Listen to the trumpets in ‘Move On Up’ by Curtis Mayfield or ‘This Will Be’ by Natalie Cole – there are some seriously cracked notes in there, but it hasn’t stopped the tracks from becoming huge hits.
+The musician noticed it, we can presume the other musicians in the ensemble noticed it, some of the cognoscenti in the audience may have noticed but a great many will not have done.
+To some people you ‘got away with it’.

 One of the most famous saxophone solos in popular music was played by Raphael Ravenscroft on the Gerry Rafferty hit ‘Baker Street’.
 I saw Raphael give a workshop and concert and in the Q&A at the end of the day he was asked if there was anything he would have done differently on that iconic recording.
 “I wish I’d played it in tune” he replied.
 He would wince every time he heard it.
-His ‘mistake’ became a story.
-He told that story many times.
-People remembered it.
+His ‘mistake’ became a story – a story that he enjoyed telling.
+His sax solo had grown another, somewhat unexpected yet valuable branch of entertainment.
+His ‘mistake’ didn’t stop ‘Baker Street’ from becoming a huge hit.
+Raphael told that story many times.
+People remembered the story.
 People liked it.
 People liked him for his humility.
 By the way, he also winced every time he was reminded that he only got £27 for the session, and that the cheque bounced.

 The performance was a live broadcast and I think there may have even been Royalty in the audience.
 This was a BIG gig.
 The rehearsal went well, but as the performance got closer her nerves started to jangle.
 When her big moment came the noise that came out of her clarinet was… well, disastrous.
 The glissando sounded like a goose laying a football.